VedaNiks/VedaNiks.github.io/index.md

 developement of site.
 I had added some new features to the site such as seat layout for events.
 I had opportunity to see the real time client requirements during Pro Kabbadi Leauge and Caribbean Premier League.

 ## Academics
-I have completed my B. Tech. in Information Technology from [College of Engineering, Pune](http://www.coep.org.in/about/history) one of the oldest and prestigious engineering institute in India.
+I have completed my B. Tech. in Information Technology from [College of Engineering, Pune](http://www.coep.org.in/about/history) one of the oldest and most prestigious engineering institute in India.

+## Hobbies
+I'm very fond of trekking.
+In my spare time I like to play chess, read books.
+I'm learning Japanese.